biocatiit/musclex/docs/AppSuite/QuadrantFolding/Quadrant-Folding--Background-Subtraction.md

 ### Step 0: Apply Default Optimization

 Click **Apply Default Optimization** to run the optimization with the default settings.
-This will run the optimization with the default settings (Circularly-symmetric, White-top-hats, and Smoothed-Gaussian) and pick the best performing method and parameters based on the default loss weights, and add a **Default Optimization** entry to the configuration table.
+This will run the optimization with the default settings (**White-top-hats** and **Smoothed-Gaussian**) and pick the best performing method and parameters based on the default loss weights, and add a **Default Optimization** entry to the configuration table.
 This is a good starting point for most datasets.
 If the results are satisfactory, you may review the next image which will be applied the same settings and run **Process Folder** to process the entire folder.
 If the results are not satisfactory, you can always tune the settings in the **Advanced Configuration** dialog.

 The **Background Subtraction Settings** dialog is organized in three steps: